Chris Barnes (musician): Views

-Other views
+Barnes is a proponent of marijuana legalization.
+In a 2012 interview, he said "I believe [cannabis] was placed here on earth by a higher power, or another being, or an alien being, or something that has a plan for us."
+He pointed to the benefits of marijuana and the importance of the cannabinoidal system, while he found alcohol and tobacco to be deadly and unnecessary despite those being legal and "shoved down our throats".

 Barnes has openly expressed his belief in the supernatural and life after death.
-He told Noisecreep in 2012: "I know for a fact that there is an afterlife – a FACT.
-I've communicated with the dead.
-I've seen it happen.
-Sounds silly and people might laugh at me for saying it, but I've seen things happen that have to do with spirituality and the afterlife, that no one can take from me.
-And that is brought out in what I write because I believe it to be fact and truthful, about the soul, the spirit.
+He told Noisecreep in 2012 about communicating with the dead and seeing things relating to spirituality and the afterlife, and he said "that is brought out in what I write because I believe it to be fact and truthful, about the soul, the spirit.
 And the ugly things I see in life remind me about all the beautiful things that we forget about and how precious and short those things are to our experience."

 Barnes has been openly critical about the current state of modern death metal, going as far to say he "despises" what the genre has become.
 This was met with backlash from some in the death metal scene.
 At a Cannibal Corpse concert in Reading, Pennsylvania, the crowd was heard chanting "fuck Chris Barnes" for nearly 20 seconds, to which George Fisher responded: "You said it, not me."
 However, Six Feet Under bandmate Jack Owen stated in a 2024 interview that Barnes has since adopted a more amicable stance on the genre's development.
 It was erroneously reported in 2022 that Barnes wrote "every death metal singer sucks except for me" in a Facebook post.
 In actuality, this was posted by a troll account.

 Barnes has called some of the survivors of the 2018 Parkland school shooting "crisis actors" and the coronavirus a "false flag".

-Controversies
+Feuds

-Seth Putnam controversy
+Seth Putnam

-There was controversy surrounding Barnes and late Anal Cunt vocalist Seth Putnam.
-According to Putnam, he heckled Barnes during a Six Feet Under set, which lead to an altercation between the two; ultimately, Six Feet Under's roadies ganged up on Putnam while Barnes fled to his tour bus.
+Anal Cunt vocalist Seth Putnam claimed that he heckled Barnes during a Six Feet Under set, which resulted in Barnes cutting the set short.
+An altercation between the two ensued; ultimately, Six Feet Under's roadies ganged up on Putnam while Barnes fled to his tour bus.
 Putnam released the song "Chris Barnes Is a Pussy" as retaliation to the incident.

+Putnam is quoted by the staff of BrooklynVegan as saying he would have liked to meet Barnes and Hatebreed frontman Jamey Jasta "so [he] can beat the living shit out of both of their little pussy asses."

 Despite the feud, Putnam was a fan of Six Feet Under's music and stated that "Murdered in the Basement" was his favorite song of theirs.